garrardkitchen/fundamentals-playwright/README.md

 👆 Note that all engines (chromium, firefox & webkit) are installed

-**OpenAI prompt**: "Create me c# script using ms playwright to confirm the word google is on the page having navigated to google.com"
+**Prompt engineering**: "Create me c# script using ms playwright to confirm the word google is on the page having navigated to google.com"

 ```c#
 using Microsoft.Playwright;